Nekodificador/ComfyUI-Universal-Untwisting-RoPE/README.md

   tested behavior but has not been run end-to-end here — **validate and tune on real LTX-Video**.
   Its params keep David's original names/mappings (`attenuation`/`semantic` as suppression), which differ from the image node's `structure`/`style` (direct scales) — reconcile if desired.
-- **LoRAAugmenter intentionally omitted.** David's FLUX.2 pack had a `LoRAAugmenter` (load LoRA + pick a random image from a folder + apply RoPE).
-It mixes three concerns that ComfyUI already covers separately; left out to avoid duplication.
-If wanted, the clean form is a minimal "random image from folder" node chained with LoraLoader + the universal node.

 ## Credits